AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.8.md

 ## Interop: Updated DCC link plug-in for 3ds Max 2018

 This release of Stingray ships with an updated Stingray DCC Link plug-in to support 3ds Max 2018 and 3ds Max 2017.
-See ~{ DCC tool plug-in }~.
+See ~{ Interop with Maya, Maya LT, or 3ds Max }~.

 ## What's New in documentation?